-Here’s our PrebioThrive review.
-PrebioThrive is a dietary prebiotic supplement that consists of 5 types of fiber that, according to the manufacturer, will improve your digestion and gut health.
+Here’s our recently updated PrebioThrive review.
+PrebioThrive is a dietary prebiotic supplement made by Gundry MD.
+It consists of 5 types of fiber that, according to the manufacturer, will improve your digestion and gut health.
 It comes as a powder and is meant to be mixed with water or other beverage of your choice and consumed daily.

 What is PrebioThrive used for?
 It’s mainly used to promote:

-- Healthy gut microbiome (more ‘good’ bacteria, less ‘bad’ ones)
+- A healthy gut microbiome (more ‘good’ bacteria)

 - Nutrient absorption